Cookies on this website

 • Privacy considerations: participant level data are always pseudonymised, and applicants will be required to undertake not to attempt to identify participants;

-• Data-transfer agreement: an applicant’s institution must sign a data-transfer agreement (with efforts made within the department to standardise such agreements to the extent possible) which will require that the data will be held securely and results published;
+• Data-sharing agreement: an applicant’s institution must sign a data sharing agreement (with efforts made within the department to standardise such agreements to the extent possible) which will require that any transferred data will be held securely and results published.
+This will define the purpose and duration of data sharing;

 Constraints on access to data resources

-Whilst the department encourages data sharing to maximise the value of its studies for researchers, there are some considerations that impact on access to particular data resources, especially those that were developed and recruited before data-sharing became the norm or which involved populations recruited outside the UK in collaboration with local investigators.
+Whilst the department encourages data reuse to maximise the value of its studies for researchers, there are some considerations that impact on access to particular data resources, especially those that were developed and recruited before data-reuse became the norm or which involved populations recruited outside the UK in collaboration with local investigators.
+In general only the data required for your research aims will be shared to minimise the risk of re-identification.

-Where constraints exist then an explanation is provided within a particular study’s data sharing policy, along with a clear justification.
-Examples of constraints that limit data-sharing include:
+Where constraints exist then an explanation is provided within a particular study’s data access policy, along with a clear justification.
+The department still provides oversight of these studies who will provide data on data sharing regularly (see above).
+Examples of constraints that limit data access include:

-• Ownership/control: where data that the department holds are owned by, or controlled by, a third party (eg clinical trial data produced under a co-sponsoring agreement; data provided for meta- analyses by external investigators) then our ability to share these data may be restricted/prevented.
+• Ownership/control: where data that the department holds is owned by, or controlled by, a third party (eg clinical trial data produced under a co-sponsoring agreement; data provided for meta-analyses by external investigators) then our ability to share these data may be restricted/prevented.

 • Capacity building: studies established in low- and middle-income countries are not only used to generate important research findings but also to help build research capacity locally.
 As a consequence, there may be a need to ensure that local researchers (not just those involved directly in the conduct of a study) have preferential access before the data are made available to external researchers with greater analytical capacity who could ‘scoop’ local researchers.